Is soy formula bad for babies that are vegan or allergic to dairy?

-We ask the question is soy formula safe for vegan babies?
 We evaluate the evidence on hormones, weight gain and reproductive health when children consume soy based products.

-Another great use for soy formula is with children who have galactosemia, a genetic condition that affects around 1 in 30,000 babies, and prevents them from properly metabolizing the sugar galactose.
-We’ve all heard of lactose, the sugar in milk) is made up of two smaller sugars: glucose and galactose.
-That means that babies who can’t metabolize galactose are in trouble, whether they are drinking cow’s milk formula or good ole-fashioned breast milk.
+Another great use for soy formula is with children who have galactosemia, a genetic condition that prevents babies from properly metabolizing the sugar galactose.
+Unfortunately, lactose (the sugar in milk) is made up of galactose and glucose.
+Meaning that babies with galactosemia may have trouble drinking cow’s milk formula or good ole-fashioned breast milk.
 That’s where soy formula can swoop in to save the day, offering a full-spectrum protein source without the lactose!

 Is Soy Formula Safe for Vegan Babies?

-Genistein Exposure in Infants from Soy Formula
+Isoflavone Exposure in Infants

 That being said, what have animal studies shown?

 Soy formula has been in use for well over a century, without any obvious health impacts.
 It may not be equivalent in its hormonal activity to breast milk but at this point, it does not appear to have any long term implications.
 The Canadian Pediatric Society recently released an article on soy formula that would be good reading for anyone still wondering about its possible risks and benefits.
 The organization concludes that soy formula has not been associated with any harm, or any measurable long-term health risks, but advises doctors to limit their recommendation for soy formula to infants with galactosemia, or those whose parents have religious or cultural reasons for avoiding cow’s milk.